scallop-lang/scallop-lang.github.io/md/ssft22/lab1.md

 ## P9: Number of Edges

 Similar to the previous problem, we are going to use the `count` aggregator for the rule `num_edges(usize)`.
-Different than previous problem, you might need to introduce more than one binding variables.
+Different from the previous problem, you might need to introduce more than one binding variable.
 Here's the expected output:

 ```